Jaguar X-Type: Overview

-Although in the end just 19% of the cars origins were shared, much of which were perfectly suited components such as HVAC units hidden from view and which in no way detracted from the X400's Jaguar heritage.
+Despite the X-Type's importance to Jaguar and Ford's Premier Automotive Group, extensive engineering development, significant testing and differing wheelbase and track, as well as body styling from the Ford Mondeo, the X-Type's close relationship to the Mondeo became a point of criticism.
+In fact, 19% of the X-Type's origins were shared with the Mondeo, much of which were components such as HVAC units, hidden from view.

 As Jaguar's first compact executive car since the Jaguar Mark 2 of 1959, the X-Type was the last Jaguar styled under the supervision of Geoff Lawson, with Wayne Burgess and Simon Butterworth as principal designers.
 The four door saloon launched in 2001, and the five door estate followed in January 2004, with production of both ending in July 2009.
 The estate offered a Cd of 0.32 in standard form and 0.33 in Sport trim.

 Engines included either of two V6 petrol engines: 2.5 litre or 3.0 litre.
-In 2002, an entry level 2.1 litre V6 front wheel drive model was added.
+In 2002, an entry level 2.1-litre V6 front-wheel-drive model was added.
 All three engines were available with either five-speed automatic or five-speed manual gearboxes.
 The X-Type grille was slightly modified for both the 2004 and 2006 model years.
 The base petrol engine was a Jaguar-tweaked Ford Duratec V6 derived from the 2.5-litre that served in the Ford Mondeo, and the 3.0-litre V6 is essentially an adaptation of the engine from the Jaguar S-Type and Lincoln LS.

-Eventually, the X-Type would become available with front-wheel drive and a 2.1-litre petrol or 2.0 Turbo diesel engine.
-In July 2009, Jaguar Land Rover announced the end of X-Type production by the end of 2009.
+Jaguar subsequently marketed the X-Type with front-wheel drive and a 2.1-litre petrol or 2.0 Turbo diesel engine.
+In July 2009, Jaguar announced the end of X-Type production by the end of 2009.
 Both saloon and estate configurations were manufactured at the Halewood Assembly Facility near Liverpool, renovated at a cost of $450 million.

 Technical

 The X-Type was based on a modified version of the Ford CD132 platform shared with the Ford Mondeo.
 The X-Type was initially offered as all-wheel drive only and mated to a 2.5 litre and 3.0 litre AJ-V6 petrol engine.
 One notable addition to AJ-V6 engine design is the use of variable valve timing.
 The X-Type's petrol engine is also set apart by the use of SFI fuel injection, four valves per cylinder and featured fracture split forged powder metal connecting rods, plus a one piece cast camshaft, and has direct acting mechanical bucket (DAMB) tappets.

 In 2003, the X-Type was also offered in front-wheel drive with the introduction of Jaguar's first four-cylinder diesel engines (based on the Ford Duratorq ZSD unit from the Mondeo and Transit), and with the smaller 2.1 litre petrol V6.
-The six speed automatic transmission supplied on the later 2.2 litre diesel models includes Jaguar Sequential Shift.
+The six-speed automatic transmission supplied on the later 2.2-litre diesel models includes Jaguar Sequential Shift.